Luis Antonio Tagle

-Luis Antonio Gokim Tagle (/'tɑːglɛ/ TAH-gleh, /tl/; born June 21, 1957) is a Filipino prelate of the Catholic Church, and has been the Pro-Prefect for the Section for First Evangelization and New Particular Churches of the Dicastery for Evangelization (formerly Congregation for the Evangelization of Peoples) since December 8, 2019.
-He previously served as the 32nd Archbishop of Manila from 2011 to 2020, and earlier on as Bishop of Imus from 2001-2011.
-Tagle is the current Cardinal-Bishop of Albano and also serves as the President of the Catholic Biblical Federation, Grand Chancellor of the Pontifical Urbaniana University, President of Interdicasterial Commission for Consecrated Religious, and as a member of various departments and dicasteries in the Roman Curia.
-He is often referred to by his nickname, Chito.
+Luis Antonio Gokim Tagle (/'tɑːglɛ/ TAH-gleh, /tl/; born June 21, 1957), also commonly referred to by his nickname Chito, is a Filipino prelate of the Catholic Church, and has been the pro-prefect for the Section for First Evangelization and New Particular Churches of the Dicastery for Evangelization (formerly Congregation for the Evangelization of Peoples) since December 8, 2019.

+Prior to his various role within the departments and dicasteries in the Roman Curia, Tagle served as the 32nd archbishop of Manila from 2011 to 2020, and earlier on as bishop of Imus from 2001 to 2011.
+Following the election of Pope Leo XIV, Tagle was bestowed to serve as the current cardinal bishop of Albano and also serves as the president of the Catholic Biblical Federation, grand chancellor of the Pontifical Urbaniana University and president of the Interdicasterial Commission for Consecrated Religious.

 Dubbed the "Asian Francis", Tagle is often seen as a representative of the Catholic Church's progressive wing.
 He was called a papabile for the papal conclaves of 2013 and 2025.

 Early life and studies

-Luis Antonio Gokim Tagle was born on June 21, 1957, in Manila, the eldest child of devout Catholic parents, Manuel Topacio Tagle, an ethnic Tagalog and his Chinese Filipino wife, Milagros Gokim, who previously worked for Equitable Bank.
+Luis Antonio Gokim Tagle was born on June 21, 1957, in Manila, the eldest child of Manuel Tagle Sr. and his Chinese Filipino wife, Milagros Gokim, who previously worked for Equitable Bank.
 Tagle's paternal grandfather, Florencio, came from Imus, Cavite; the Tagle family were from the Spanish, lowland Christian aristocracy known as the Principalía, which were the elite prior to the 1896 Philippine Revolution.
-The Tagle surname is originally Spanish, from the northern region of Cantabria).
 Florencio was injured by a bomb explosion during the Second World War; Tagle's grandmother made a living by running a local diner.
+The Tagle surname is originally Spanish, from the northern region of Cantabria) and some members spread to the Philippines via Mexico.

-After completing elementary and high school at Saint Andrew's School in Parañaque in 1973, Tagle was influenced by priest friends to enter the Jesuit San José Seminary, which sent him to the Ateneo de Manila University, where he earned a Bachelor of Arts degree in pre-divinity from the Ateneo in 1977 and then a Master of Arts in theology at the same university's Loyola School of Theology.
-Tagle earned his Doctorate in Sacred Theology at the Catholic University of America from 1987 to 1991.
+After completing elementary and high school at Saint Andrew's School in Parañaque in 1973, Tagle was influenced by priest friends to enter the Jesuit San José Seminary, which sent him to the Ateneo de Manila University, where he earned a bachelor of arts degree in pre-divinity from the Ateneo in 1977 and then a master of arts in theology at the same university's Loyola School of Theology.
+Tagle earned his doctorate in sacred theology at the Catholic University of America from 1987 to 1991.
 He wrote his dissertation under the direction of Joseph A. Komonchak on "Episcopal Collegiality in the Teaching and Practice of Paul VI".
 Tagle also attended doctrinal courses at the Institute of Pope Paul VI University.
 In Komonchak's estimation, Tagle was "one of the best students I had in over 40 years of teaching" and "could have become the best theologian in the Philippines, or even in all of Asia" had he not been appointed bishop.
 Tagle has received honorary degrees from Catholic Theological Union and La Salle University.
 Tagle is a native Tagalog speaker and is fluent in English and Italian.
 He is also proficient in reading Spanish, French, Korean, Chinese, and Latin.